openebs-archive/openebs-docs/docs/prerequisites.md

 <br>

-<h3><a class="anchor" aria-hidden="true" id="d2iq"></a>D2iQ</h3>
+<h3><a class="anchor" aria-hidden="true" id="konvoy"></a>Konvoy</h3>

-Konvoy, a managed Kubernetes platform for operation and lifecycle management from D2iQ.
-CentOS is used as the underlying OS by default.
-Latest tested CentOS version is CentOS 7.
+Konvoy is a managed Kubernetes platform for operation and lifecycle management from D2iQ.
+CentOS 7.6 is used as the underlying node OS by default.
+Only prerequisite for setting up OpenEBS in Konvoy is to have iSCSI clients on CentOS nodes.
 For setting up iSCSI clients on CentOS nodes, see the instructions [here](#centos).

 <br>